HeatherRemacle/exchangelabops/pages/patterns/platform-&-solution-patterns.md

 ---
 ### BC DevExchange Adoption Pattern
 #### The Need:
 Modernization has been identified as a Ministry goal.
-To achieve this business units are embarking on  difficult change initiatives that are tied to culture shifts within their organizations.
+To achieve this, business units are embarking on  difficult change initiatives that are tied to culture shifts within their organizations.
 It won’t happen overnight.
 Readiness to adopt new systems and approaches requires a plan.
 A key element of the plan is based on having the capabilities and capacity to deliver solutions that end-users value.
 The [BC DevExchange](https://bcdevexchange.org/){:target="_blank"} is an incubator for the promotion of  innovation.

 #### User Story:
 As a member of the business unit executive, I need to have a knowledgeable team capable of delivering a digitally enabled product that meets the needs of our discerning users.

 #### Context:
-Taking a solution that is nearing it’s end of life, identifying business scenarios through client engagement can identify the need to create internal capacity for team skills capable of proposing, designing and delivering solutions that will modernize the business unit’s product portfolio for the digital government era.
+Taking a solution that is nearing its end of life, identifying business scenarios through client engagement can identify the need to create internal capacity for team skills capable of proposing, designing and delivering solutions that will modernize the business unit’s product portfolio for the digital government era.

 #### Scenario:
 Develop organization capabilities that allow teams to solve difficult business problems.
 Co-locate in the lab environment where teams can reside (physically or virtually).
 Get exposure to resident experts who have experience and knowledge in delivering solutions, based on agile methodologies, utilizing open source software on modern, cloud-ready platforms.